homeops-tech/homeops-tech.github.io/_posts/2020-03-15-Compile-Go-In-Docker.md

 COPY . .
 ```

-Dockers layer system is great for build processes as it will cache things in each layer and reuse them across builds.
-In the case of common libraries, especially external we dont want that.
+Docker's layer system is great for build processes as it will cache things in each layer and reuse them across builds.
+In the case of common libraries, especially external we don't want that.
 Its just downloading the same cache over and over.
-Given a language like go has a compliation , this can slow down your development process.
-The `--mount` flag uses the new expiermental BuildKit function of docker to cache just that layer across invocations.
+Given a language like go has a compilation , this can slow down your development process.
+The `--mount` flag uses the new experimental BuildKit function of docker to cache just that layer across invocations.

 This requires a special environmental variable you can see in this Makefile example